osu-uwrt/btstudio/README.md

 ## What this app does

 - Creates and edits BehaviorTree.cpp v4 XML files
-- Maintains a shared subtree library for reuse across tree files
+- Maintains a shared subtree library for reuse across tree files within workspace
-- Provides a drag-and-drop editor with node properties and variables
+- Provides a drag-and-drop editor with node/subtree properties and variables
 - Supports undo/redo and switching between the main tree and subtrees

 ## Core concepts

 ### Workspace
-Open a workspace folder that contains tree XML files.
-The app also uses a shared library file named `subtree_library.xml` inside the workspace to store reusable subtrees.
+Open a workspace folder that contains tree XML files or start with a blank folder.
+The app creates and uses a shared library file named `subtree_library.xml` inside the workspace folder to store reusable subtrees.

 ### Main tree and subtrees
-Each file contains a main tree plus optional subtrees.
+Each XML file contains a main tree plus optional subtrees.
 The main tree is exported with the tag `main_tree_to_execute` and an ID matching its initial filename to match BehaviorTree.cpp expectations.
 Subtrees are referenced by name and are defined as additional `<BehaviorTree>` elements in the same file.

 ### Subtree library
 The library is the ground truth for shared subtrees.
 When you save, the current file is saved, the library is updated, and any other files within your workspace that reference those subtrees are updated as well.